bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 </p>

-Let\'s give that a try really quickly over here.
-Instead of using the onclick event for button btn property, I\'m going to use the **addEventListener**, method.
+Let&apos;s give that a try really quickly over here.
+Instead of using the onclick event for button btn property, I&apos;m going to use the **addEventListener**, method.
 And notice the difference between the two.
-The **onclick** property is a property because it\'s **onclick** and then an equal sign in what you\'re assigning to it.
-With **addEventListener**, it\'s a method because it\'s got parentheses, we\'re going to pass in a click.
-That\'s the event we\'re really listening for.
-And then we\'re going to pass in the function that we\'re going to run.
+The **onclick** property is a property because it&apos;s **onclick** and then an equal sign in what you&apos;re assigning to it.
+With **addEventListener**, it&apos;s a method because it&apos;s got parentheses, we&apos;re going to pass in a click.
+That&apos;s the event we&apos;re really listening for.
+And then we&apos;re going to pass in the function that we&apos;re going to run.
 When that event happens.
 And this is a very much more modern way of doing things is using the **addEventListener** method here.